kish10/nix-server-tools/utility/server_initialization/README.md

 Note:
 - The `cloud_config_creation_utility.nix` file is not perfect, and requires manual intervention for a proper setup.
+- For quick use can customize the output file by copying the `cloud_config_creation_utility.nix` & filling in the optional variables such as `users.sshAuthorized` keys.

 ## Using the `cloud-init.yaml` file to setup a server.